 Bullet Graph is a great data visualization in Excel to show key performance indicators using a quality scale.
 We will show you how to build a bullet graph in Excel using a few steps.

 If you need to build a dynamic dashboard in Excel, this chart is yours!

 How to build a bullet graph in Excel

 Let’s arrange the data to create the initial data set!
 The first four rows will show the quality scale.
-Insert a new row and add the actual value, finally, place the target value in the sixth row.
+Next, insert a new row and add the actual value.
+Finally, place the target value in the sixth row.

 One more important thing: the sum of the first column must be equal to 100%